 Many national parks aren’t that easy to explore without a vehicle.
 But if you wanted easy, you’d be at home, eating Cap’n Crunch in your pajamas, right?
 The Canadian Rockies are a special place, and if you’re crafty you won’t need your own vehicle to get out and romp in those alpine meadows.
 Here are some pro tips for getting around Banff, Jasper, Canmore and Kananaskis without a car.

-From Vancouver, Calgary and Edmonton, Greyhound is usually the cheapest way to the mountains, and even cheaper with an HI membership, which gets you 25% off bus travel.
-If your wallet’s up for a cushier ride, use the 15% off HI discount to take VIA Rail into Jasper from Vancouver or Edmonton, keeping in mind it doesn’t run as often as the bus.
+From Vancouver or Calgary, you can get to Canmore, Banff and Lake Louise with Rider Express.
+If your wallet’s up for a cushier ride, use the 15% off HI discount to take VIA Rail into Jasper from Vancouver or Edmonton.
 If you’re in Edmonton, Sundog Tours also runs a bus from the airport and West Edmonton Mall to Jasper, and HI members get 15% off.

-If you’re flying into Calgary, you can also take the Banff Airporter or Brewster Express from Calgary’s airport.
-Both will pick up and drop off right at HI Banff Alpine Centre, while the Brewster Express can drop you off in Kananaskis Village, Lake Louise and Jasper (though not at the hostels).
-New in 2018, On-It Regional Transit is running shuttles between downtown Calgary and downtown Banff ten times a day on weekends and holidays only, between mid-May and early September, for $10 a ride (some stop in Canmore, too).
+If you’re flying into Calgary, the Banff Express will pick you up right at HI Calgary City Centre and drop you at HI Banff Alpine Centre (by request).
+You can also take the Banff Airporter or Brewster Express from Calgary.
+Both will pick up and drop off right at HI Banff Alpine Centre, while the Brewster Express can also drop you off in Kananaskis Village, Lake Louise and Jasper (though not at the hostels).
+On-It Regional Transit is running shuttles between downtown Calgary and downtown Banff on weekends and holidays only, between mid-May and early September, for $10 a ride (some stop in Canmore, too).

-From Canmore you can take Greyhound or a local Roam Transit bus to and from Banff.
+From Banff you can take a local Roam Transit bus to and from Canmore or Lake Louise.
 Roam will also take you around the Canmore and Banff areas, including stops within walking distance of each town’s hostel.
 Even better yet, for a small deposit, guests of HI Banff Alpine Centre get a free Roam bus pass valid on Banff routes only for the duration of their stay.

-Once in Banff, you’re going to really start to love on Parks Canada, which runs a free shuttle between Banff and Lake Louise in the summer.
+Once in Lake Louise, you’re going to really start to love on Parks Canada, which runs a shuttle between the village of Lake Louise and the lake itself, as well as Moraine Lake in the summer.
 You can meet some lovely people on board, and if you’re me, all of these people will bizarrely share an interest in horses and you will learn more about the equestrian world than you ever thought possible, as the Bow River glints and gurgles past your window.